trallspnw/canon-cups-docker/README.md

 --device=/dev/bus/usb/xxx/yyy \
 monkeydri/cups-docker:latest
 ```

+## Way 2 : `docker compose`

+See provided `docker-compose.yml` file.
+Don't forget to set the `PRINTER_ADDRESS` var and change the `PRINTER_MODEL` value according to your model of Brother printer.

+## Way 3 : startup script `start_cups_docker.sh`

-or use the provided startup script `start_cups_docker.sh` (set the `PRINTER_MODEL` var according to your model of Brother printer).
-The script automatically gets the printer address /dev/bus/usb/xxx/yyy by looking at any connected Brother printer.
+The provided startup script `start_cups_docker.sh` automatically gets the printer address /dev/bus/usb/xxx/yyy by looking at any connected Brother printer.
 Thus, be careful if you have more than one Brother printer connected.
+Don't forget to change the `PRINTER_MODEL` value according to your model of Brother printer.

 Access the CUPS server at http://127.0.0.1:631.
 To access it remotely at http://server-ip:631, add the line `DefaultEncryption IfRequested` to `cupsd.conf`.